Braamfontein: History

 During the apartheid era, large-scale commercial development in the area was encouraged.
 Until the middle of the 1980s an electric trolley-bus line traversed some of the area's roads.
 After the abolition of apartheid, the area began to deteriorate.
 However, intervention by both the city of Johannesburg and large corporate business, acting as the "Braamfontein Management District", initiated a process of urban renewal in this district.

+Braamfontein today

+Several companies, such as Liberty Holdings Limited, JD Group (part of Steinhoff Africa), Sappi, and Bidvest (formerly Rennies) Bank and Hollard, are based in Braamfontein.
 Urban renewal efforts and the establishment of the Braamfontein Management District by the Johannesburg Development Agency and property owners have prevented the district from decaying to the same extent as the Johannesburg CBD; however, considerable work remains to be done in order to restore the area's economic infrastructure to developed-country standards, eliminate dangerous and unsanitary buildings owned by the private sector, eliminate violent crime, reduce petty crime to tolerable levels, and prevent infringements of road traffic laws.